 How to Write the Perfect Event Description (With Examples)

 I've seen thousands of event invitations.
-The ones that get the highest RSVP rates all have one thing in common: a description that makes guests feel something.
-Not just informed.
-Excited.
-Curious.
-Like they'd genuinely regret missing it.
+The ones that get the highest RSVP rates all have one thing in common: a description that makes guests feel something beyond merely informed.
+They make people curious, a little excited, like they'd genuinely regret missing it.

-The bad ones?
-They read like a calendar entry.
-Date, time, address, done.
+The bad ones read like a calendar entry that lists the date and address and nothing else.
 And then the host wonders why half the guest list didn't bother responding.

 Your event description is doing more work than you think.
-It sets the tone, answers questions before they're asked, and honestly, it's the thing that turns a "maybe" into an "absolutely."
+It sets the tone and answers questions before they're asked, and honestly, it's the thing that turns a "maybe" into an "absolutely."
 Here's how to write one that does all of that.

 Why Most Event Descriptions Fall Flat